Our huge collection of useful UK holiday, leisure, travel

 Wonderfully themed site of the Lakeside and Haverthwaite Railway; all

-the expected details are there plus a teriffic photo gallery (although
+the expected details are there plus a small photo gallery.

 John Dawson's Lake District site with some 50 walks plus

-associated info and hundreds of photos (although no thumbnails to
+associated info and hundreds of photos.
+Nice to see what the

 The pub we dined at in Ings, between Kendal and Windermere,